 What are Electric Dog Flash Animation Power Tools?

-Electric Dog Flash Animation Power Tools (EDAP Tools or just EDAPT) are a collection of plugin commands and optimized keyboard shortcuts for Macromedia / Adobe Flash which address some of the most severe deficiencies of the software when used as a character animation environment.
+Electric Dog Flash Animation Power Tools (EDAP Tools or just EDAPT) are a collection of plugin commands, panels and optimized keyboard shortcuts for Macromedia / Adobe Flash which address some of the most severe deficiencies of the software when used as a character animation environment.

 EDAP Tools come in one neat package, which is easily installed and deinstalled via Extensions Manager.